The steering of a car with a hydraulic booster and a rack-and-pinion steering mechanism.

 The toothed rack, connected to the piston of the hydraulic cylinder, moves in the steering gear housing under the influence of the gear and the pressure difference in the hydraulic cylinder.

-Moving, the rack transmits force to the steering knuckles through the steering rods, which leads to the rotation of the front wheels of the car.
+When moving, the rack transmits force to the steering knuckles through the steering rods, which leads to the rotation of the front wheels of the car.

 If the amplifier fails, the ability to control the car is preserved, but the force on the steering wheel increases.